bigfix/developer.bigfix.com/site/reference/types/bes-property.md

 # source analysis of &lt;bes property&gt; : bes fixlet

-Returns the &amp;lt;bes fixlet&amp;gt; object corresponding to the analysis that defines the specified property.
+Returns the &lt;bes fixlet&lt; object corresponding to the analysis that defines the specified property.

 # source evaluation period of &lt;bes property&gt; : time interval